tombh/streaming/JOURNAL.md

 ## 2025

 📅 **February 4th**
-Tattoy:
+Afternoon:
 Got a nice little refactor done of the tasks/threads, now everything is passed throguh `Err` and `?`, rather than using shared global state to keep the error.

+Evening:
+Decided to refactor out PTY and shadow_tty into ShadowTerminal.
+This will allow me to dogfood significant parts of Tatty for integration testing.

 📅 **February 3rd**
 Afternoon: